 7. Take a minimalist approach to cozy

 Because all it takes is a roaring fire, a pile of logs and a soft rug underfoot to make a living room feel cozy.
-Be inspired by this minimalist approach and make a fireplace a focal point, adding a mismatch of modern furniture creates a very stylish contrast and of course bringing in a bean bag is always going to up the coziness.
+Be inspired by the ideas behind minimalism in interior design, approach and make a fireplace a focal point, adding a mismatch of modern furniture creates a very stylish contrast and of course bringing in a bean bag is always going to up the coziness.

 8. Make it soft underfoot